 While there’s no one conclusion that can be made for the role of feeding type with vaccinations, some general conclusions (plural) are warranted.
 First, for non-live vaccines, there is evidence that breastfeeding enhances the immunological response for infants.
 That is, a breastfed child has a better chance of reaching the threshold necessary to say they are “immune”.
 This doesn’t mean that formula-fed infants won’t reach it, but that a greater proportion won’t.
 Second, in some cases (e.g., PCV, Hib) even the duration of breastfeeding seems to have an effect on the immune response, with longer breastfeeding being related to better immunity.
 Third, the results for live vaccines (e.g., MMR) seem less conclusive.
 While some research suggests a better immune response for breastfed babies, others suggest the opposite.
 Interestingly, the research that suggests a better immune response for formula-fed babies acknowledges that the reason seems to be that breastfed babies somehow remove the live virus from their systems more efficiently (without developing the full antibodies).
 To me, this suggests that the system of the breastfed baby is generally healthier and better able to handle infection (I’m sure raising the question for some about the utility of the vaccines in these cases, but remember the vaccine is a tiny dose relative to the actual disease).

 In short, while the immunological response is high for all infants, it’s not perfect, and there does seem to be an effect of feeding type.
-Parents should know of this and factor this information into their decision about whether or not to vaccinate their child.
-After all, vaccination doesn’t happen in a vacuum and the more information parents have, the better they can feel about whatever decision they make.
+In discussing the timing and doses of vaccines, parents may want to consider this to help maximize efficiency of the vaccines.

 Duijts L, Jaddoe VWV, Hofman A, & Moll HA.
 Prolonged and exclusive breastfeeding reduces the risk of infectious diseases in infancy.
 Pediatrics (2010); 126: e18-e25.